Building a Successful Automated Functional Testing Strategy

 Data-driven testing is a testing framework that stores data in an external file (such as a spreadsheet) instead of hard-coding data into test scripts.
 With this approach, a single script can test all the desired data values.

 This approach eliminates the need for scripting in order to capture a test.
 It starts by recording the inputs of manual interactions with the application under test.
 These recorded inputs are used to generate automated test scripts that can be replayed and executed later.

-If you can easily tell if a test succeeded or failed, then it’s a good test to automate.
-Tests which requires multiple cross-references to know the output are difficult to automate.
+If you can easily tell whether a test succeeded or failed, then it’s a good test to automate.
+Tests which require multiple cross-references to know the output are difficult to automate.

-Based on the above questions, I’ve listed the parameters on which you can decide which test cases need to be automated and which are not.
+Based on the above questions, I’ve listed the parameters on which you can select the test cases that need to be automated.

 Test cases that must be automated: